Feasting on This Fish! Main Brook is shellin’ scallops for greater returns…

 Live Rural NL –Christopher Mitchelmore, MHA The Straits-White Bay North @MitchelmoreMHA

-Posted on October 15, 2014, in Business, Community Economic Development, Cuisine, Heritage, Tradition and tagged cod, culture, ffaw, fisheery, Food, halibut, lobster, Newfoundland, Restaurant, scallop, seafood traceability, this fish, tradition.
+Posted on October 15, 2014, in Business, Community Economic Development, Culture, Food & Beverage, Tourism and tagged cod, Culture, ffaw, fisheery, Food, halibut, lobster, Newfoundland, Restaurant, scallop, seafood traceability, this fish, tradition.
 Bookmark the permalink.
 2 Comments.